themaximehardy/the-complete-nodejs-course/11-REST-APIs-and-Mongoose/README.md

 ### 1. Introduction

-RESWe're going to create our very own **Express based REST API** using what we now know about data storage.
+We're going to create our very own **Express based REST API** using what we now know about data storage.
 We're also going to explore **Mongoose**!
 Mongoose is a really popular library when working with Nodejs and MongoDB.
 It gives us an easy system for modeling our data.

 ### 2. Setting up Mongoose